echtyushi/echtyushi/README.md

 # Josh &mdash; @mochidochi 📌

 Hi, I'm Josh &mdash; a passionate Node.js software developer/engineer based in the Netherlands!
-With a strong foundation in TypeScript, JavaScript, and PHP, I specialize in creating robust and scalable web applications. 🌱
+With a strong foundation in TypeScript, JavaScript, and PHP, I specialize in creating robust and scalable web applications :) 🌱

 ## Public projects: